Gothic-Modding-Community/gmc/docs/zengin/anims/tutorials/standalone_animation.md

 Firstly we have to have the animation source files ready.
 Best way to decompile them is using [Gothic Sourcer](https://worldofplayers.ru/threads/41942/).
 In GothicSourcer you choose **Tools > Decompiler models > Dynamic (MDS or MSB)** and choose an MDS file of your choice - `Humans.mds` in our case and then click the decompile button.

 ## Animating
-Open Blender, **File > Import > Kerrax ASCII model (.asc)**, navigate to the folder with your decompiled animation files and select `HUM_BODY_NAKED0.ASC`.
+Open Blender, **File > Import > Shoun's ASCII Model Importer (.asc)**, navigate to the folder with your decompiled animation files and select `HUM_BODY_NAKED0.ASC`.
 This file contains the skeleton and skin model for human NPCs.

 !!! tip "What bone hierarchy is this model using?"
     If you open the `.mds` file, you can see a command `meshAndTree` that specifies what model contains the skeleton.
 And there lies our answer: